-You can’t have missed the trend for marble in interior design but in recent years, there’s been a big demand for marble worktops.
+You can’t have missed the trend for marble in interior design, but in recent years, there’s been a big demand for marble worktops.
 It’s understandable – the stone has a crisp look and is easy to sculpt into edges.
 However, it’s marble’s softness and porosity that makes it at risk of stains from acids and damage.
-Fortunately, tailor-made sealants help to make it a bit more practical, suspending liquid on the surface of the stone can be wiped away, but it still may not be able to cope with lemon juice or curry.
+Fortunately, tailor-made sealants help to make it a bit more practical, suspending liquid on the surface of the stone which can be wiped away.
+It still may not be able to cope with lemon juice or curry, though.
 The best option is to use trivets and chopping boards and accept that the odd mark is inevitable – a small price to pay for the elegant look of this honed Carrara marble worktop.

 Image source: deVOL

-The only metals in kitchen design that used to be standard were stainless steel and chrome but now there’s plenty of others on offer, from bronze, copper, iron, zinc and aluminium sprayed-on coatings to solid sheets.
+The only metals in kitchen design that used to be standard were stainless steel and chrome.
+Now, there’s plenty of others on offer – from bronze, copper, iron, zinc and aluminium sprayed-on coatings to solid sheets.
 While less suitable than steel for worktops, they work well as cabinetry cladding, bringing a unique patina to the design.
 Again, they’ll need some protection, such as lacquering, to prevent tarnishing.
 This Bert & May kitchen combines reclaimed timber with brass and marble.

 Image source: Bert & May

 Bringing brutalism into the kitchen, concrete is also making inroads into design.
 A variety of tinted or decorative mixtures are turning up as poured flooring, a thin textured layer applied to units, and again, as worktops.
 These will require sealing to prevent heat damage and stains, and sometimes reinforcement for the units to cope with the weight.

 Special surfaces in bathrooms